36041255/PtypeATPaseGenerator/README.md

 ```
 conda install conda-forge::pymol-open-source
 ```
+Then you should download the corresponding version of pytorch for your cuda through https://pytorch.org/get-started/previous-versions/

 Our model is built on Chroma, so you'll need to register for an access token at Chroma Weights.